chettrick/stm32cubef4/Projects/STM32446E_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

 http://www.segger.com/emwin-samples.html
 To do this, user has only to replace the file "Basic_HelloWorld.c" into the project workspace by the downloaded one.
-As example, two sample source files are provided (but not linked to the project):
-	STemWin/HelloWorld/Src/MEMDEV_WM_Ticker.c

 Note that the following user files may need to be updated:
   LCDConf_stm32446e_eval.c